 STONINGTON — The traditional Episcopal worship is held each Sunday.
 At 8 a.m., there is a spoken Holy Eucharist, Rite I service.
 At 10 a.m., featured is a Choral Holy Eucharist, Rite II.
 A variety of choirs and musical ensembles are featured.
 Nursery care is available; children pre-K through junior high attend Sunday School at 10 a.m. and join back in church for Holy Communion.

-The church, at 27 Church St., is involved in local missions such as the Pawcatuck Neighborhood Center.
-There are adult education and enrichment programs that draw church members from throughout New London County and the greater Westerly area.
+The church, at 27 Church St., is involved in local missions such as the Pawcatuck Neighborhood Center and there are adult education and enrichment programs.

 Church of the Holy Spirit

 CHARLESTOWN — Led by the Rev. Eileen Lindeman, Sacrament of Holy Communion is celebrated Sundays at 9:30 a.m.

 On Thursdays, from 4 to 5:30 p.m., there is an adult education meeting which features discussion of the current book selection.
 On the second Saturday of the month, from 10 a.m. to noon, there is a “Faith Sharing” with potluck lunch.

 The church is located at 4150 Old Post Road.
 For more information, call the church at 401-364-6368.